eduhubai/YouTube-Gemini-Colab-OECD-PISA-Data-Analysis/readme.md

 # YouTube Gemini Colab OECD PISA Data Analysis
 ## Episode 2:
 [![YouTube Video](Thambnail2.jpg)](https://www.youtube.com/watch?v=kAO6_O-2l7A)
-This project contains an exploratory data analysis (EDA) of the OECD PISA dataset using Gemini in Google Colab.
-This project is featured on YouTube.

 ## Episode 1:
 [![YouTube Video](Thumbnail.png)](https://www.youtube.com/watch?v=XnWkApaKzkc)
-This project contains an exploratory data analysis (EDA) of the OECD PISA dataset using Gemini in Google Colab.
-This project is featured on YouTube.

 ## How to Use

 1. Clone the repository.